the rise of AI emotional dependency and the word nobody had for it.

 This has been happening to millions of people.
 Most of them have not told anyone about it.
 Some of them are reading this book because they recognized themselves in those first two sentences and wanted to know if someone else had seen it.

 What I do know is this: the condition does not yet have a clinical home.
 There is no DSM category, no insurance billing code, no standard of care for the therapists treating patients who describe it in careful, embarrassed language in their offices.
-The institutions responsible for naming things — psychiatry, psychology, the editorial committees that decide what is real and what is not — have not yet moved fast enough to catch it.
-The technology that produces it is advancing faster than any institution has ever moved.
+The institutions responsible for naming things move slowly.
+The technology producing this does not.
+That gap is where this book lives.

 What we have, in the absence of a clinical name, is a description.
 And a word.